igorkll/syslbuild/gnuboxmaker_readme.md

 ## bugs
 * "screen idle time" does not work on wayland
 * gpu is not working on orange pi zero 3
+* bluetooth is not working on orange pi zero 3
 * 32 bit arm and rpi_32 NOT SUPPORTED IN THE MOMENT

 ## supported platforms